-The dumbbell side bend is an isolation exercise which builds muscle and strength in the oblique muscles of the core.
+The dumbbell side bend is an isolation exercise that builds the oblique muscles of the core.

 But, the lateral flexion of the movement is also beneficial for strengthening the spine.
 So, train according to your goals and feel free to perform the exercise to your preference.

 In This Exercise: